 - Staff member concerned about appropriate resource use by individual in unit.
 Discussed options ranging from direct conversation, discuss with program director, internal audit, and not taking any action.
 Follow up indicated that individual brought up the issue with program director and others in leadership position that led to review and decisions that resolved the situation.

 - Change in leadership led to change in management style.
 While prior manager let folks in unit do their work, new leader was perceived as micro-manager and causing difficulty in function of unit.
 Discussed strategies to bring up differences and frame constructively instead of focusing on negative aspects.

 - Staff member raised concerns about unit/department reorganization, its impact on position, along with supervisor gender treatment differences.
-Discussed options including self-care via the FASAP (Faculty and Staff Assistance Program), whether and how to address issues in the workplace, and consideration of contacting the Equal Opportunity and Equity staff at OIED.
+Identified and discussed options including self-care via the FASAP (Faculty and Staff Assistance Program), whether and how to address issues in the workplace and consideration of contacting the Equal Opportunity and Equity staff at OIED.

 - Staff member called at 3:30 pm on a Friday afternoon and was quite upset with an issue of immediate concern.
-A decision impacting office location had apparently been made without the staff member’s input and there were several concerns including safety and security that may not have been addressed.
+Per the staff member, a decision impacting office location was made without their input and there were several concerns including safety and security that may not have been addressed.
 Staff member was being directed to pack up and move.

 Contacting the NC State Faculty & Staff Ombuds Office or the Faculty & Staff Ombuds is not notice to NC State of any issue, complaint, grievance or claim.